arlyon/arlyon.co/content/articles/principles.md

 Find the right woman:

 1. Uninstall tinder.
 2. What values do I want in a woman?
-That traits do I rate highly?
+What traits do I rate highly?
 What deal-breakers do I have?
 3. Where can I meet women similar to the ones I like?
 4. What do I enjoy doing the most?
 5. What events or organizations can I involve myself in?